 We RECOMMEND that you sign to say that your horse is NOT going for slaughter for human consumption.

-This allows administration of certain restricted medications, including phenylbutazone (“bute”, which includes Equipalazone and Danilon) and also other drugs (such as Prascend) without complicated record keeping and restrictions.
+This allows administration of certain restricted medications, including phenylbutazone (“bute”, which includes Equipalazone and Danilon) and also other drugs (such as Prascend) without restrictions or complicated record keeping.

 If a horse is prescribed any of these restricted medications, then it MUST be signed out of the human food chain.
 Your vet will be able to advise you further.